 The council will advise you how to appeal further if you are not satisfied with the outcome.

 A detailed leaflet of how your Council Tax is calculated, collected, distributed and spent, can be found at the Council Tax section of our website.

 How to contact us

-To receive your council tax bill electronically, rather than a paper version, go to the Paperless Billing page of our website.
+To receive your Council Tax bill electronically, rather than a paper version, go to our paperless billing page.